Genomon-Project/paplot-doc/howto_signature.rst

 .. image:: image/sig_dummy.PNG
   :scale: 100%

-In addition, you can switch the display mode using the list box below the stacked graph.
+In addition, you can change the display mode using the list box below the stacked graph.

 :View mode:
   :Rate: The percentage (%) of signature contribution normalized by sum-to-one constraint.